 Nothing short of excellent fantasy, The Neverending Story is one of those children’s movies that smartly set most of the plot in a timeless realm, much like The Princess Bride.
-As a result, it still holds up well even over 30 years after its release in 1984.
+As a result, it still holds up well even nearly 40 years after its release in 1984.

 But it has to end somewhere, just like childhood did.
-Culturally, the 80’s ended in September 1991 when Nirvana’s Nevermind was released and American culture shifted away from the glossy pop sensibilities of the 1980’s into the flannel and grunge styles where things would become totally radical instead of totally awesome.
-But detailing the difference between 90’s radical and 80’s awesome is a task for another article.
+Culturally, the 1980s ended in September 1991 when Nirvana’s Nevermind was released and American culture shifted away from the glossy pop sensibilities of the 1980s into the flannel and grunge styles where things would become totally radical instead of totally awesome.
+But detailing the difference between 90s radical and 80s awesome is a task for another day.

-It’s fun and nostalgic to look back now 30 years later back to the 1980’s, even if it’s a long-lost time that continues to draw further away into the hazy past and only existing in the increasingly ageing generations that lived through it.
-It still blows my mind sometimes when I realize someone born in 1996 is turning 21 this year, and their childhood took place by the time I was going to college.
+It’s fun and nostalgic to look back now 30 years later back to the 1980s, even if it’s a long-lost time that continues to draw further away into the hazy past and only existing in the increasingly ageing generations that lived through it.
+It still blows my mind sometimes when I realize someone born in 1996 is in their late 20s and their childhood took place by the time I was going to college.

 But maybe that’s why we have nostalgia: to make us feel a little safer about how time only moves in one direction, that hundreds of millions of people are born after our own moment of youth, and our specific cultural memories become ancient history to them–that time in the world before they were here.
 Age shouldn’t make our memories irrelevant to culture, but it does.
 At least we can always look back.
 Goodbye, childhood; hello history.